 “I was really scared of the corridors.
 All the noise and so many people made my brain scream.
 I couldn’t focus on where I was going and so I hid until everyone had gone.
 I was always late for lessons.”
 Girl with ASC, Year 7.

-Once a student with ASC has started at a secondary school it is common for them to take longer than most students to be able to settle into the routines of changing rooms between lessons and coping with the different teachers that they meet throughout the day.
+Once an autistic student has started at a secondary school it is common for them to take longer than most students to be able to settle into the routines of changing rooms between lessons and coping with the different teachers that they meet throughout the day.
 Some students will need escorting (by teaching assistant or other students) to each class for some time.
 Others may benefit from being allowed to leave each class early to avoid the sensory overload of the corridors and travel to their next class in the quieter corridors.
-In Year 7 a buddy system may be set up so that students with ASC are not left behind when a class moves on.
+In Year 7 a buddy system may be set up so that autistic students are not left behind when a class moves on.

 Teachers should be aware that it can take some time for the student to adjust to their voice, subject matter and style when they have just come from another teacher who may be very different.
 Subject teachers can support this by

-- Having a seating plan and allowing the student with ASC to choose where they sit (where they are comfortable, with a friend, can see the main focus of the lesson, get to the door easily).
+- Having a seating plan and allowing the autistic student to choose where they sit (where they are comfortable, with a friend, can see the main focus of the lesson, get to the door easily).

 The Classroom environment

 - Each subject teacher will want to make their classroom welcoming and most of all, functional for a classes of different year groups coming into their room each day.
 Displays tend to be less of an issue for secondary rooms but clutter can be as much a problem for children who are visually distracted and find it hard to focus as in any classroom.

 - Have a clear space around your whiteboard.
 Enables students to focus solely on the screen / board.
 You could put key vocabulary words for the topic on the wall at the side of the whiteboard for those whose attention may wander slightly.
 You’d have to change this for each year group but if you have them on Velcro they can be easily changed.